didi/benchmark-thrift/README_EN.md

          classpath=/Users/didi/test.jar
          transport=TFramedTransport(transport=TSocket)
          protocol=TCompactProtocol  #required, options: TBinaryProtocol, TCompactProtocol
-   * -d data.conf
-   The parameters used in the method.
-In a file, each line represents a parameter of the method
-        * ######Example
-         #If the method test has 4 parameters, the types are i64, list, struct and string.
-The data file content should like that:
-         123
-         ["2","3"]
-         {"name":"value","uType":"uValue"}
-         string
    * -c concurrency
    The number of multiple requests to make at a time
    * -q throughput
    The number of requests issued in 1 Second
    * -t timelimit
-   Duration of the pressure.
+   TimeLimit of the pressure.
 It with a default value 60s.
 You can specify the duration in the following ways:

          -D 10[s[econd[s]]] or -D 10[m[inute[s]]] or -D 1[h[hour[s]]] or -D 1[d[day[s]]]
    * -v